sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Test results

-The test program has been modified so its behaviour depends on the platform that it is being compiled for.
 Most of the commands that are expected to work on the MaaxBoard will fail on the Odroid-C2 owing to missing drivers, but the `dm tree` command should work and show the `pinctrl` devices that we have added.
-The test also runs a `clk dump` command to show the output of a command that is expected to fail since we did not (yet) implement the U-Boot `clk` command.
 The output that we see, truncated to only show the first 4 levels of the device tree, is as follows:

 ```text
 Starting U-Boot driver example